bruh3396/favorites-search-gallery/README.md

 ### Meta

-( Same except relative comparisons like "height:>width" work here, but do not work on the site )<br>
+Same as the normal site except relative comparisons like "height:>width" work here, but do not work on the site<br>

 | Operator     | Syntax | Example     |
 |--------------|--------|-------------|